robertbraeutigam/scan/README.md

 All aggregations also have an **aggregation name**.
 This enables the aggregation of the same value into multiple time-frames or according to different parameters.
-For example a Device may emit min/max values for weekly and monthly aggregations at the same time.
+For example a Device may emit min/max values for weekly and monthly aggregations for the same underlying value.

 Data may have **tags** attached to them.
 Tags are key-value pairs, where the value comes from a limited set.
 Each tag defines a separate, small dimension for the Data, for example: sensor=1/2/3/4, ip_type=TCP/UDP,